Ongoing Competitions & Projects

 - Wits & Words (W&W)

 Wits & Words is the annual national primary school debate competition co-organised by Debate Association (Singapore)and the Ministry of Education (Gifted Education Branch).
 The format used is a simplified version of the Singapore Secondary Schools Debating Championship (SSSDC) format.
+This tournament is only open to Primary 5 and 6 debaters.

 - Primary School Debate Open (PSDO)